gary-liguoliang/gary-liguoliang.github.io/_posts/2019-07-10-how-does-poor-app-change-my-career-path.md

  - Dev
 ---

-> I have been working as a developer since 2007, most of my time is spent on certain products. however in the last 3 years, I spent most of my on QA automation and DevOps. this post is the reason behind my switch.
+> I have been working as a developer since 2007, most of my time is spent on certain products. however in the last 3 years, I spent most of my time on QA automation and DevOps. this post is the reason behind my switch.

 it was 2015, I was working at an American multinational investment bank, as an application developer.